isomorphic-software/smartclient-docs/kb_topics/cellStyleSuffixes.md

 | baseStyle+Selected+Over+alternateRowSuffix | Style applied to selected, alternate row color band cells as the mouse rolls over them. | cellSelectedOverDark |
 | baseStyle+Selected+Over+alternateColumnSuffix | Style applied to selected, alternate column color band cells as the mouse rolls over them. | cellSelectedOverAltCol |
 | baseStyle+Selected+Over+alternateRowSuffix+alternateColumnSuffix | Style applied to selected, alternate row and column color band cells as the mouse rolls over them. | cellSelectedOverDarkAltCol |

-.. to which may be added "Async" or "AsyncError" suffixes.

 ---